egedursun/bimod-lab/README.md

 ### HELPER PAGES

 - [X] Profile page for the user.
 - [X] Settings page for miscellaneous settings related to the account.
-(Adding/Modifying/Deleting credit card, deleting account, etc.)
+(Adding / Modifying / Deleting credit card, deleting account, etc.)
 - [X] F.A.Q. page for the users and explanations regardign the application.
 - [X] Documentation page for explaining how the application works, and tutorials for the users.
 - [X] Support page for the users to contact the support team.